 Step8: UE-B sends a REFER message to transfer the call to UE-C.

-Step9-10: IMS-B sends 202/NOTIFY to UE-B to accept the transfer request, and then sends BYE message to UE-B.
+Step9-10: IMS-B sends 202/NOTIFY to UE-B to accept the transfer request, and then sends BYE message to UE-B. UE-B releases reserved DC media resources of established BDC and ADC between UE-B and IMS-A/UE-A for A-B call.

-Step11-12: IMS-B sends an INVITE message to UE-C, UE-C replies SDP offer with data channel media in 18X/200 response.
+Step11-12: IMS-B sends an initial INVITE message to UE-C without SDP, UE-C replies SDP offer with audio media in 18X/200 response.

-Step13: IMS-B sends reINVITE message to IMS-A.
+Step13: IMS-B sends re-INVITE message to IMS-A and release the data channels between the IMS-B and UE-A.

-Step14-16: IMS AS of IMS-A notifies session modify event to the DCSF and as per media instruction request from the DCSF, the IMS AS sends media resource management request to MF to update the data channel media resources for UE-C.
+Step14-16: IMS AS of IMS-A notifies session modify event to the DCSF and as per media instruction request from the DCSF, the IMS AS sends media resource management request to MF to update the data channel media resources for UE-B. IMS-A releases reserved DC media resources of established BDC and ADC between IMS-A and UE-B for A-B call.

-Step17-19: IMS AS of IMS-A sends an reINVITE message carrying SDP offer with data channel media towards UE-A. UE-A replies SDP answer with data channel media in the 200 OK response.
+Step17-19: IMS AS of IMS-A sends a re-INVITE message carrying SDP offer with data channel media towards UE-A. In SDP offer of re-INVITE message, the IMS AS of IMS-A adds previously established BDC and ADC between IMS-A and UE-A for A-B call with UDP ports set to zero.
+Earlier established BDC between UE-A and IMS-A (in step 4-1) can remain as it is or re-established as per operator policy.
+IMS-A releases the earlier established DC media resources between IMS-A and UE-A. UE-A releases the earlier established DC media resources between UE-A and IMS-A/UE-B and prepare SDP answer with earlier established DC media with UDP port zero.
+UE-A replies with the SDP answer with data channel media included in the 200 OK response.

 Step20-22: IMS AS of IMS-A notifies session modify event to the DCSF and as per media instruction request from the DCSF, the IMS AS sends media resource management request to MF to update the data channel media resources for UE-A.

 Step23: IMS AS of IMS-A sends a 200 OK message with updated data channel media to IMS-B.

-Step24: IMS-B sends PRACK/ACK message towards UE-C.
+Step24: IMS-B sends PRACK/ACK message towards UE-C with no DC media in SDP answer.

-Step25: The BDC media connection is established between IMS-A and UE-C.

-Step26: The ADC media connections are established between UE-A and UE-C.

-Step27: The session connection is established between UE-A and UE-C.
+Step25: The session connection is established between UE-A and UE-C.

 A.1.3.1.2 Consultation Transfer